How To Remove Dog Urine Stains & Odors

 If your dog pees on cement flooring…

-Method #2: After removing the liquid pee stain, sprinkle any of the following on the area to remove the oder: pelletized lime (commonly used on lawns), white vinegar, or any odor remover like Odormute on the area to remove the smell.
+METHOD #2: After removing the liquid pee stain, sprinkle an enzymatic cleaner on the area to remove the odor — like lime (commonly used on lawns), white vinegar, or another storebought enzyme cleaner.
 Source

-Method #2: Use paper towels or a microfiber cloth to soak up the liquid, then combine 1 part vinegar and 1 part water in a bucket.
+METHOD #2: Use paper towels or a microfiber cloth to soak up the liquid, then combine 1 part vinegar and 1 part water in a bucket.
 Mix well and mop the area where your dog peed on the linoleum floor.
 Rinse the mop with clean water and mop the floor with that.
 Finally, repeat the process by mopping with the vinegar & water solution, followed by another clean rinse.
-To remove any lingering odors, use an enzymatic cleaner.
+To remove any lingering odors, use an enzymatic cleaner like Nature’s Miracle Stain & Odor Eliminator.
 Source

 If your dog pees on the furniture…

-Method #2: Mix equal parts of hydrogen peroxide and vinegar in a bottle.
+METHOD #2: Mix equal parts of hydrogen peroxide and vinegar in a bottle.
 Apply to the soiled areas of your furniture.
 Cover the stained area with plastic wrap so the cleaning solution will go directly to the stain.
-After an hour or more, remove the plastic and repeat the entire process of the urine smell still lingers.
+After an hour or more, remove the plastic and repeat the entire process if the urine smell still lingers.
 Source

 More Advice For Removing Dog Urine Stains & Odors